Being a crossbreed of the Siberian Husky and the Akita, the Huskita is a hybrid that’s been bred since the late 1900s in the United States.

 Hip Dysplasia, epilepsy, and diseases affecting his blood cause him the most trouble and limit his quality of life.

-You should take him to the vet on a regular basis to make sure that he’s in good condition.
+You should take him to the vet regularly to make sure that he’s in good condition.

 Supplements and Vitamins